-&lt;sup>4 In a cohort system, all students enrolled in a "Fall Semester Start" will take the same courses and move on together as a class to future semesters as a group.
+3 In a cohort system, all students enrolled in a "Fall Semester Start" will take the same courses and move on together as a class to future semesters as a group.
 Semester I thus represent the first semester the cohort starts and Semester IV the last.